-I've always celebrated Pride with my children and most years we attend the parade and different family-friendly Pride events together.
+Pride Month has always been something I celebrated with my children, and most years we have taken them to the parade and various family-friendly Pride events.

 In one of my previous articles I mentioned how one of the LGBT+ groups that I’m part of set up a pen pal system at the start of lockdown, and through it during the month of June we’ve all been sending each other Pride cards.